 Kate thought this was fabulous and encouraged us that this was, in fact, part of our adventure story.
-We continued with the planned wedding, and we were able to have the best of both worlds in terms of a day to ourselves and a day with family.
-Kate supported and encouraged our decision making – and our spontaneity – all along the journey.
+We continued with the planned wedding.
+We were able to have the best of both worlds- a day to ourselves and a day with family.
+Kate supported and encouraged our decision-making – and our spontaneity – all along the journey.

 Throughout the journey, Kate was an outstanding communicator.
 She utilized a website that archived and shared all of the valuable conversations and invaluable ideas and considerations.
-She was a true partner and professional in the countless messages that we felt needed to go back and forth to create the experience we most wanted.
+She was a true partner and professional.
+We shared countless messages back and forth to create the experience we most wanted.

 [Not just a Wedding–Planning an Adventure Elopement *Experience*]

-On the day of the wedding, Kate helped manage the parents and family as things came up, she acted as sherpa of various pieces of equipment (so that certain items would not be in so many of the pictures!), and she expertly captured and documented our day.
+On the day of the wedding, Kate helped manage the parents and family as things came up.
+She acted as a sherpa of various pieces of equipment (so that certain items would not be in so many of the pictures!), and she expertly captured and documented our day.
 In fact, she came a day early and spent a couple of hours with us at Courthouse Falls and Pisgah Tavern, so that we could have images in an even more intimate, just-the-two-of-us way.